MrJoenin/Robot-Actuator-Planetary-Gear-box-/README.md

 1. Download and print the STL files.
 2. Use PETG or PLA+ with 40% infill for strength.
 3. Follow the assembly drawings in `/Drawings`.
-4. Mount to NEMA 17 motor and secure the rotary encoder.
+4. Mount to the NEMA 17 motor

 ## Applications
 - Robotic arms